 African Cichlid Guide: Types, Tank Mates, Tank Size, Care, Etc.

-African Cichlid is one of the famous tropical fish.
-They are found in diverse colors and patterns.
-They will make your aquarium look alive with their colorful appearances.
+African Cichlids are famous tropical fish.
+They are found in diverse colors and patterns, and their colorful appearances will make your aquarium look alive.

-However, these beautiful fishes are not easy to maintain.
-They are bigger and more aggressive than other fishes like Guppy, Tetra, and Gourami.
-They are not suitable for beginner aquarists.
+However, only expert aquarists can maintain these beautiful fish.
+They are bigger and more aggressive than other fish like Guppy, Tetra, and Gourami, so beginner aquarists should start with only one fish.

-There are many varieties of African Cichlid, but Peacock Cichlids are the most popular ones.
-In this guide, we will discuss everything from their appearance to how to care from them.
+Peacock Cichlids are the most popular variety.
+In our guide, we will discuss everything from their appearance to care in your aquarium.

 African Cichlids Overview

 Cichlid family has a wide variety of fishes, and they are found in diverse colors and patterns.
-Most of the species of this family are found mainly in the three lakes: Lake Malawi, Lake Victoria, and Lake Tanganyika.
+Most species are found mainly in the three lakes: Lake Malawi, Lake Victoria, and Lake Tanganyika.
 Lake Malawi is the most famous one.

 There are approximately 1500 species that belong to this family.
 Each one of them having a unique and beautiful appearance.
 Their vivid appearance is the reason for their popularity.

-These colorful fishes are quite active, hardy, and social.
-They can also get aggressive at the time of mating.
-Hence, finding a suitable companion can become challenging.
+These colorful fish are quite active, hardy, and social.
+However, they can also become aggressive when mating, making finding a suitable companion challenging.

 Their price range depends on their appearance.

-The bigger and brighter colored fish will be expensive than the normal fishes.
-The cheapest Cichlids you can buy is available in the range of $5-$15. the price also depends on their age and health as a juvenile Cichlid is less expensive than adults.
+The bigger and brighter-colored fish will be more expensive than normal fish.
+The cheapest Cichlids are available in the range of $5-$15.
+The price also depends on their age and health, as juvenile Cichlids are less expensive than adults.

 How long do African cichlids live?

 African cichlids may live up to eight years in your aquarium.
-African cichlid lifespan depends upon your care.
-African cichlid lifespan may differ species to species.
+Their lifespan depends upon your care and may differ from species to species.

 Typical Behavior

 African Cichlids are intelligent, interactive, and active swimmers.
-As soon as they sense a movement, they follow it in the hope of getting fed.
+As soon as they sense a movement, they follow it, hoping to get fed.
 They can happily eat the whole day, but it can lead to overeating and make them sick.

 Their activity and interaction make them more attractive and liven up the aquarium.

 Apart from these qualities, you should look out for their aggression.
-They can get aggressive in mating season and can kill the other fish over it.
+They can get aggressive during mating season and can kill other fish over it.
 So, make sure there are as many hiding places for each of them.

-Their active lifestyle includes pulling off the decorations or digging through the substrate for finding food or hunting.
-They can also jump out of the tank in excitement, so make sure everything is well covered and protected.
+Their active lifestyle includes pulling off the decorations or digging through the substrate to find food or hunt.
+They can also jump out of the tank excitedly, so make sure everything is well-covered and protected.

-Many of their species show unique behaviors, and it includes playing dead until a prey crosses them.
+Many of their species show unique behaviors, including playing dead until a prey crosses them.

 African Cichlid Types

-As we have already learned that African Cichlids have a diverse variety, here, we will learn about the popular and most common types of them.
+As we have already learned, African Cichlids have a diverse variety; here, we will learn about the popular and most common types of them.

 Yellow African cichlid fish